-- Clear and unambiguous written instructions are provided. - All necessary equipment and materials specified in the Technical Description and Infrastructure List are provided. - No Competitor receives any unfair advantage, including that - The same information about the Test Project is provided (in the Competitor's language of choice) at the same time. - The Mark Summary Form is the same for all Competitors. - Assistance provided by Experts and officials to ensure that Competitors are able to complete the Test Project is uniform. - No interference by officials or spectators occurs that may hinder or assist Competitors. - Accredited personnel at the Competition ensure that the above principles of honesty, fairness and transparency are observed at all times
+- Clear and unambiguous written instructions are provided. - All necessary equipment and materials specified in the Technical Description and Infrastructure List are provided. - No Competitor receives any unfair advantage, including that - The same information about the Test Project is provided (in the Competitor's language of choice) at the same time.
+An exception may be in skill competitions with rotating shifts. - The Mark Summary Form is the same for all Competitors. - Assistance provided by Experts and officials to ensure that Competitors are able to complete the Test Project is uniform. - No interference by officials or spectators occurs that may hinder or assist Competitors. - Accredited personnel at the Competition ensure that the above principles of honesty, fairness and transparency are observed at all times